The Torture of Government Statistics

 “Fault can be found with the economic statistics of every country.
 They represent, in the first place, a mere sampling of the unbounded volume of data that might be recorded.
 They have been collected with specific objectives in mind—more varied and far-reaching in some countries than in others—and will therefore be of varying use depending on the purposes they are made to serve.
 They contain, in the second place, errors introduced at different stages of observation and assemblage.
 These will depend on the state of statistical literacy among the collectors and suppliers of data, on the effort expended on record-keeping, and on the degree of active competition in gathering and analyzing data.
 They are, finally, subject to manipulation and distortion by parties with a stake in the figures, checked only to the extent that there are independent factseekers and fact-gatherers with competing interests.
 No government or other statistical agency can be relied upon to resist the temptation to stretch figures to its own account if it feels it can get away with it.”

 Who has the incentive to fix the data reporting?
 No one.
 Who has the incentive to tweak its collection, assembly, and distribution in ways that make it look better than it is?
 The party in power.
 We know for a fact that this went on for many decades in the Soviet Union.
 We know it happens in China now—if we can manage to get any data out of China at all.
-And we know it happens in every Latin American country plus North Korea and probably Russia right now.
+And we know it happens in every Latin American country, plus North Korea and probably Russia right now.

 Why not the United States?
 Of course it happens here and probably has been going on for a long time.
-I’m quite certain at this stage that a seriously realistic accounting of the last four years will show no recovery in real terms from March 2020 until now.
+I’m quite certain at this stage that a seriously realistic accounting of the past four years will show no recovery in real terms from March 2020 until now.
 But when will the revisions come?
 Very likely, the answer is never.

 What is the old line?
 Data can be tortured until it confesses.
 I know from personal experience that this goes on in every science within academia every day, all in the interest of resume padding.
 Why would this not be going on at government agencies?
 Of course it goes on.
 With the great G. Warren Nutter as our guide, we do well to be deeply skeptical, no matter how official or how seemingly credible the source.